 So we join with the psalmist and call upon the people of God to “sing a new song” to the holy and worthy One!

-As the author contends, it is unfortunate and revealing that a disagreement in personal music preference can cause division and “worship wars” within the body of Christ.
+As Israel contends, it is unfortunate and revealing that a disagreement in personal music preference can cause division and “worship wars” within the body of Christ.
 As Christ’s followers, we are commended with the wonderful responsibility to reflect Him and point our circles of influence to Him.
 Becoming distracted by the division of personal preferences prevents us from fulfilling this awesome call.
 May we diligently keep our focus on the One we worship and allow Him to lead through us for His glory.

 Want to learn more about everyday Christian leadership?
 Here are some resources for you: